ibm-cloud-docs/cloud-object-storage/basics/immutable.md

 {: java}
 {: codeblock}

-More Java examples are coming soon.
-{: java}

 ### Upload a protected object

 This enhancement of the `PUT` operation adds three new request headers: two for specifying the retention period in different ways, and one for adding a single legal hold to the new object.
 New errors are defined for illegal values for the new headers, and if an object is under retention any overwrites will fail.